 - In-store activities such as bake sales, employee role swapping, quiz nights and bikeathons

 - Stores participated in a Charity Football Cup Day

 One of the key ways that the M&S funds have helped the Marie Keating Foundation since our partnership began is to support our mobile information units and nursing service.
 Thanks to their invaluable support, as of January 2016, the nursing team has reached 220,000 men and women around Ireland, talking to them about how to prevent cancer and detect it early.
 M&S support means that the mobile information units can go to any school, workplace or community centre anywhere in Ireland, free of charge, to help raise cancer awareness.
 You can find out how to book a visit from the nursing team here.

 The significant funds that M&S raise for the Marie Keating Foundation also help us to deliver other vital cancer services across Ireland.
-The Marie Keating Foundation receives no government funding and all our services are provided free of charges so the funds we receive thanks to the support of M&S staff and customers helped us to deliver services such as:
+The Marie Keating Foundation receives no government funding and all our services are provided free of charge so the funds we receive thanks to the support of M&S staff and customers helped us to deliver services such as:

 - Comfort Fund Grants- Cancer patients and their families can face a financial crisis.
 Recent research shows the average extra spend due to cancer is €862 per month.
 Comfort Fund grants help ease this burden.
 Marks & Spencer helped the Marie Keating Foundation give out 530 Comfort Fund grants in 2016, helping struggling families pay for medical costs, hospital transport and household bills.
 Grants were paid to families from all over Ireland so that they could focus on their health rather than financial stress.